ManifoldScholar/manifold-tools/README.md

 - Open pull requests for each repository with a release commit
 - Prompt the user to accept all pull requests
 - Deploy documentation to production
-- Tag all releveant repositories
+- Tag all relevant repositories

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.